Crete Locals logo

 The Samaria gorge hike starts at an altitude of about 1250m at the northern entrance in Xyloskalo (which means “wooden staircase”) and takes you all the way down to the shores of the Libyan Sea in Agia Roumeli.

-The width of the Samaria gorge
+The width of the Samaria Gorge

-The width of the Samaria gorge varies from several meters to hundreds or more.
+The width of the Samaria Gorge varies from several meters to hundreds or more.
 Perhaps, the most impressive section of the canyon, so-called the “Gate” or the “Iron Gate”, is located 1.3 km from the southern exit, where the cliffs converge at a distance of only 4 meters and rise to a height of 500 meters.
 It is hard to describe this place in words, if there is such an opportunity, it is better to see all this beauty with your own eyes.
 By the way, it is clear that there are no gates here!
 It’s just that from some angles, an illusion is created, as if the rocks, in some places with a rusty hue, will close and block the path.

 How long does it take to hike the Samaria Gorge?

-Most people need somewhere between 4 to 7 hours to walk the gorge of Samaria.
+For most people, it will take between 4 to 7 hours to walk the gorge of Samaria.
 This depends on your walking speed and the number of stops you will do.

 Lazy walk